makrai/notes/hu2308-latent-state-of-training.md

     * These modeling decisions (discrete vs continuous latent space, dimensionality reduction) all impact the interpretation of the trained model, so we invite readers to consider them carefully
-* measures literature: find metrics that can predict discontinuous improvement or convergence in neural networks
+* measure literature: find metrics that can predict discontinuous improvement or convergence in neural networks
   * Barak+ (2022) first hypothesized the existence of hidden progress measures
   * Olsson+ (2022) found a progress measure for induction heads in Transformer-based language models, and
   * Nanda+ (2023): a progress measure for grokking in the modular arithm task
-* The L2 norm is also known to be important to and predictive of grokking,
+* The L2 norm is important to and predictive of grokking,
   * motivates the use of weight decay to accel convergence in grokking settings (Nanda+ 2023; Power+ 2022; Thilak+ 2022)
   * Liu+ (2023) highlight the importance of the L2 norm by